thesystemninjaneer/billtracker/backend/db/README.md

 To manually connect to the database using a mysql client and setup the schema/tables, do the following.
 ```
 $ docker exec -ti bill-tracker-mysql bash
-bash-5.1# mysql -u bill_user -p your_db_password
+bash-5.1# mysql -u bill_user -p
 Enter password:
 ```
-Paste in the contents of `./billtracker/backend/db/db-init.sql`.
+When prompted, paste in the database password (default: `your_db_password`).
+After logged in, paste in the contents of [db-init.sql](db-init.sql) to perform the one time initialization of the databases app required tables.

 Continue on to manually run and test the service locally.
-This is handy when development/contributing work needs validated.
+This is handy when your development/contributing work needs validated.

 ## Run the db service